Elite50/slate/source/includes/_profile-object.md

  | TextRead | A flag indicating whether or not the text was read
  | TextReplied | A flag indicating whether or not the profile replied to the text
  | TextReplyContent | If the profile replied to the text, the content of their reply
+ | TextCampaign | An object for the particular campaign this text was sent during
 Veterans | Veteran | A flag indicating whether or not the profile is a veteran Votes | VotedWhen | The year that the vote was cast
  | VotedElection | The election type that the profile voted in